simeononsecurity/SolarWinds-SunBurst-SolarFlare-SolarMarker-Countermeasures/README.md

 Advanced users, please see the [FireEYE repo](https://github.com/fireeye/sunburst_countermeasures) on this issue.

+SANS has a good video on the topic [here](https://www.youtube.com/watch?v=4tmlZCk2gCg&feature=youtu.be).

 ## Executables:
 The DLL in question is ```SolarWinds.Orion.Core.BusinessLayer.dll``` and was signed as a ligitimate part of the SolarWinds suite, bypassing application control technologies.
 It is installed as a service.